nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### 3.2.3 Output Display
 * Here is where our application will echo out your inputs entered.
-* Results will also be displayed in this section when the appropriate commands have been added.
+* Results will also be displayed in this section when the appropriate commands have been inputted.

 #### 3.2.4 Module List
 * Here are the modules stored in our [database](#database).